Travimadox/STM32SESNSEHAT/Firmware/AT24C256/Instructions.md

 EEPROM_PageErase(2);
 ```

-### COmprenhensive example on how to use it in main.c
+### Comprenhensive example on how to use it in main.c

 ```c
 #include "main.h"